iden3/iden3-docs/source/iden3_repos/research/publications/zkproof-standards-workshop-2/ed-dsa/ed-dsa.rst

 ==========

-EdDSA is a variant of Schnorr’s signature scheme and it provides high performance on a variety of platforms (Josefsson and Liusvaara 2007).
+EdDSA is a variant of Schnorr’s signature scheme and it provides high performance on a variety of platforms (Josefsson and Liusvaara, n.d.).

 Background
 ==========